Chapter 42

 In all affairs, the lower serves as the higher.
 What people despise most — "the orphaned," "the bereft," "the unworthy" — these are the lowest terms of all, yet kings and lords take them as their own titles.
 Therefore: diminish something, and it may actually benefit; increase something, and it may actually suffer harm.
 This is the principle that humility invites benefit and self-satisfaction invites loss.

-What the ancients used to teach, I too use these words to teach: the violent and overbearing will surely not die a natural death.
-I shall take this principle as the sovereign guide of my teaching.
+What the ancients used to teach, I too teach: the violent and overbearing will surely not die a natural death.
+I shall take this as the sovereign principle of my teaching.

 Discourse

 The Buddhist scriptures say: "Ignorance trembles, and suddenly there appear mountains, rivers, and the great earth."
-Indeed, Heaven, Earth, human beings, and all things are born from the deluded sentiments of the great Dao.
-Human beings are born endowed with the deluded sentiments of the great Dao, and therefore their qi is easily stirred to soaring, and their natures easily incline toward ambition and the love of strength.
+Indeed, Heaven, Earth, human beings, and all things are born from the deluded stirrings of the great Dao.
+Human beings, born endowed with these deluded stirrings, find that their qi easily soars upward and their natures easily incline toward ambition and the love of strength.

 Yet when qi soars, it scatters.
 When one's nature runs to ambition and force, it is damaged.
 Therefore the teaching of the sages is to make what soars settle back down, and to make what is ambitious and forceful dwell in humility and lowliness — so that one may return to the pre-celestial.
 This and nothing else.